NZGA.

 Katie has a PhD in geothermal well testing from the University of Auckland.
 She has published papers on a range of reservoir engineering topics, and more recently on the subject of carbon emissions from geothermal.
 She has co-authored a textbook on geothermal well testing with Dr Sadiq Zarrouk, of the Geothermal Institute at the University of Auckland.

-Mike Allen - Board Member
+Mike Allen - Vice-President

 As we all recognise, these are challenging times for the energy sector and the geothermal industry more broadly.
 While Mike have been associated with geothermal activities for more than 40 years, much of his experience has been in helping deliver New Zealand experience and expertise into international projects.
 The establishment of Geothermal New Zealand Inc (GEONZ) in 2012 provided a platform to explore a more substantial role for the NZ industry overseas: though this has had mixed results, Mike believes it continues to help maintain our position in a number of markets, reinforcing contacts at industry, project and government levels.
 He also has involvement in the broader renewable energy sector through IRENA and programmes for MFAT and can offer a pragmatic view of how geothermal fits within this wider sector.